Carbon-neutral fuel: Demonstration projects and commercial development

-The George Olah carbon dioxide recycling plant operated by Carbon Recycling International in Grindavík, Iceland, has been producing 2 million liters of methanol transportation fuel per year from flue exhaust of the Svartsengi Power Station since 2011.
+The George Olah carbon dioxide recycling plant (named after George Andrew Olah)operated by Carbon Recycling International in Grindavík, Iceland, has been producing 2 million liters of methanol transportation fuel per year from flue exhaust of the Svartsengi Power Station since 2011.
 It has the capacity to produce 5 million liters per year.

 Audi has constructed a carbon-neutral liquefied natural gas (LNG) plant in Werlte, Germany.
 The plant is intended to produce transportation fuel to offset LNG used in their A3 Sportback g-tron automobiles, and can keep 2,800 metric tons of CO2 out of the environment per year at its initial capacity.